-Spina bifida is a neural tube defect that leads to a congenital defect in the posterior bony wall of the spinal canal [vertebral arch] involving the laminae and spinal cord malformation that occurs in varying degrees of severity and range of presentation from an incidental finding on x-ray to stillbirth.
+Spina bifida is a neural tube defect that leads to a congenital defect in the posterior bony wall of the spinal canal [vertebral arch] involving the laminae and spinal cord malformation.
+The condition has a spectrum of presentation that ranges from incidental finding on x-ray to stillbirth.

 Spina bifida is most commonly seen in the lumbosacral region.
 Sometimes the contents of the canal may protrude through the defect.

-The average worldwide incidence of spina bifida is 1 case per 1000 births, but marked geographic variations occur.
+The average reported incidence of spina bifida is 1 case per 1000 births.
+The rate may differ according to geographic variations occur.

 The term bifida is derived from the Latin bifidus which means “in 2 parts.”

 Development of the spinal cord